Press ESC to close

 • It’s easy to sync an e-library with audiobooks, allowing readers to listen along as they read.
 This is beneficial to homeschoolers who struggle to follow words on a page – an immersion in the process of reading, kind of thing.

 • Books can be annotated without leaving a mark on the page.
-K uses this feature to recommend books for his younger brother and it’s a brilliant option for home-ed lesson planning and when assigning independent study via textbooks.
+Mr 13 uses this feature to recommend books for his younger brother(s) and it’s a brilliant option for home-ed lesson planning and for home educators assigning independent study via digital textbooks.

 • Ebooks have the advantage of being able to link readers to additional information.
 Digital books generate learning materials you can file as resources and come back to another day.

-• Ebooks never get misplaced.
+• Ebooks never get misplaced!
 The number of times I plan a lesson using a book we can’t for love nor money lay our hands on, or an argument breaks out because one sibling wants to read a book the other didn’t put back on the right bookshelf..
 The inability to be lost is a big advantage of an ebook.

 Try before you buy